James Tennant (mineralogist): Biography

 Tennant was born on 8 February 1808 at Upton, near Southwell, Nottinghamshire.
 He was the third child in a family of twelve.
-His father, John Tennant, was an officer in the Her Majesty's Customs and Excise; his mother, Eleanor Kitchen, came from a family of yeomen resident at Upton for more than two centuries.
+His father, John Tennant, was an officer in Her Majesty's Customs and Excise; his mother, Eleanor Kitchen, came from a family of yeomen resident at Upton for more than two centuries.
 His parents later moved to Derby, and Tennant attended a school in Mansfield, Nottinghamshire.